zlatozar/study-paip/ch05/Readme.md

 The procedure is to look for specific patterns, based on a key word or words in the input.

-- Variables in Common Lisp are naming convention and starts with question mark.
+- **Variables** in Common Lisp are naming convention and starts with question mark.

+- When *match* succeeds, the variables, if any, become associated with those parts of the data that variable elements match.

-- Good example of conditional consing (adding):
+- Good example of **conditional consing** (adding):
 ``` cl
 (defun extend-bindings (var val bindings)
   (cons (cons var val)